jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 ![ATtiny84 test board](ATtiny84-test-board-small.jpg)

 I then reused the same breadboard circuit as before.
-For these tests, the cicuit was powered through only 3.3V (instead of 5V on Arduino), that helped me fix current-limiting resistors for LEDs in order to keep high enough light output.

 For the final circuit, I used two 50x90mm stripbard, stacked together, the above board containing all "UI" stuff (LED matrix, buttons, potentiometers), the under board with all electronics (MCU, IC, resistors, caps, ISP header).
 Both boards are stacked with pin headers, just like Arduino shields.
 I designed those with [LochMaster](http://www.abacom-online.de/uk/html/lochmaster.html).

-Original LochMaster design files are [here](Conway-board-Logic.LM4) and [here](Conway-board-UI.LM4)  (these can be displayed with a [free viewer](http://www.abacom-online.de/updates/LochMaster40_Viewer.zip).
+Original LochMaster design files are [here](Conway-board-Logic.LM4) and [here](Conway-board-UI.LM4)  (these can be displayed with a [free viewer](http://www.abacom-online.de/updates/LochMaster40_Viewer.zip)).
 Here are drawings of the stripboards:

 UI board (above)             |  Logic board (under) :-------------------------:|:-------------------------: